All postsPost

 Here's the move.

-The answer: book a twilight tee time at a par-3 or 9-hole course
+Book a twilight tee time at a par-3 or 9-hole course

-No membership.
-No mate.
-No pressure to finish.
+No membership, no mate, no pressure to finish.

 Here's how to do it.